-is a specialist in intellectual property law (trademarks, patents, designs and copyrights).
+specialises in intellectual property law (trademarks, patents, designs and copyrights) and competition law.

 He assists national and international clients in the luxury sector, food and telecommunications before both the Belgian courts and the Benelux court, the European Court of Justice, the General Court and the EUIPO (European Union trademark litigation).
 He also regularly acts as an arbitrator.